jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     New-Item makePythonTdd.ps1

-* I open the file in the Interactive Development Editor and add the following code
+* I open the file in the Interactive Development Editor then add the following code

     the line numbers below are a guide, you do not need to copy them